ketch-sdk/ketch-samples/ketch-ios/README.md

 And add source code for config: [ConsentConfig](./ConsentConfig.swift)

 ### Step 4.
-Integrate calls for presentation of preference settings view (or view controller).
+Integrate calls for presentation of preference settings view (or view controller)

 - Request permission for application tracking using `requestTrackingAuthorization` from `AppTrackingTransparency.ATTrackingManager`: